 That's a preservative, I guess.

-And they're they've already removed petroleum-based synthetic dyes.
+And they've already removed petroleum-based synthetic dyes.

 How many of you knew you were eating oil?

-That petroleum-based synthetic dyes were in your food.
+That petroleum-based synthetic dyes were in your food?

 You're actually eating oil, right?